Hurricane Season Preparation Guide

 Review Your Homeowners Insurance or Renters Insurance Policy

-Keep in mind that a homeowners policy does not include flood insurance, you would need a separate policy.
-It is important to get a flood insurance policy in advance as they require a 30-day waiting period.
+Keep in mind that a homeowners policy does not include flood insurance, this damage would require a separate policy.
+It is crucial to get a flood insurance policy in advance as they require a 30-day waiting period.
+Even areas in a low or moderate flood zone are at risk to experience a flooding or storm surge event!

 iii.org/article/hurricane-season-insurance-guide